Running is one of the most popular forms of cardio. Sometimes, however, it’s not an efficient way to accomplish your goals.

 If an individual is severely overweight, running is a harmful activity.
 When you are a fatso, your knees won’t appreciate your affair with the road.
 Consequently, seriously overweight people prefer to swim or ride a bike, although the diet is still the most important element of a successful weight loss program.

-Another problem people face when they want to go out for a run is the hostile environment around.
-If you live in a super cold place with evil dogs around, running Rocky style is not as sexy anymore.
-In fact, going out for a run at 4 a.m. could be plain dangerous and stupid.
+Another problem that people face when they go out for a run is the hostile environment.
+If you live in a cold city, running Rocky style is not as sexy anymore.
+In fact, going out for a run at 4 in the morning could be plain dangerous and stupid.
 Running alone in dark streets is not exactly a fun activity.
-Sure, you will still lose weight from the stress, but it’s probably for the better to find another more optimal alternative to getting yourself a heart attack.
+Sure, you will lose some extra weight from the stress, but it’s better to find an alternative.

 Don’t get the wrong idea.
-Running is still a really good form of exercise.
-Sprints will build your legs while jogging develops endurance and stamina needed for sports such as boxing, martial arts…etc. If you are in a position to do it – roll on your running shoes and hit the track, but don’t cry if it’s not your thing at the moment.
+Running is still a really good exercise.
+Sprints will build your legs while jogging develops endurance and stamina needed for sports such as boxing.
+If you are in a position to run – hit the road.
+If your joints cry from running, fix the problem or replace the activity with something producing less of stress on the connective tissues.

 Running alternatives: swimming, cycling, kettlebell training, barbell circuits, sled dragging (walking pace)…etc.